ClodaghMurphy/pandsproject2019/README.md

 Analysis 11 | Assignment of values into cells and new columns Analysis 12 | Rename columns
-Analysis 13 | Write the dataframe to a csv or xls file Content column 14 | Content c0lumn 14
+Analysis 13 | Write the dataframe to a csv or xls file Analysis 14 | 5 pandas commands to display descriptive statistics Analysis 15 | Content
+Analysis 16 | CContent
+Analysis 17 | Content
+Analysis 18 | Content

  <li>5.
 List of all the references used in completing the project</li>